jujupoo/chatsnap/README.md

 # chatsnap
-you can only post a picture if you comment on it
+you can only post a picture if you comment on it.
+Requires angular, ionic, and javascript